x-vin/covidcures/docs/src/naturopathic.md

    - **It is possible to be creative and combine different teas and other anti-inflammatory herbs, spices like cinnamon and cardamom, or even fruits like lemon or orange slices.
 Many of these ingredients work together to provide even more health benefits.**
    - **It is also healthful to add 1-2 drops of peppermint oil, rich in Menthol, to a herbal tea, for its anticoagulant property, though those using blood-thinning drugs like Warfarin must be cautious in its use.**

-CAUTION: It is important to recognize that while they are generally nontoxic and very safe to consume, even more so than most other pharmaceutical products, these commonly used medicinal herbs may nonetheless be unsuitable for pregnant or lactating mothers, and may be likely to interact adversely with other drugs.
+<ins>CAUTION:</ins> It is important to recognize that while they are generally nontoxic and very safe to consume, even more so than most other pharmaceutical products, these commonly used medicinal herbs may nonetheless be unsuitable for pregnant or lactating mothers, and may be likely to interact adversely with other drugs.
 Such adverse effects should be investigated and ruled out before they are consumed on a regular basis.

-[A traditional, reportedly effective recipe, recommended by Ayurvedic and naturopathic physicians that was used as prophylactic by the holistic health community in South India:][157]
+   - [A traditional, reportedly effective recipe, recommended by Ayurvedic and naturopathic physicians that was used as prophylactic by the holistic health community in South India:][157]
-Ginger + pepper + honey + lemon tea:
-Make decoction with crushed ginger, pepper and sweetener like honey.
+   - Ginger + pepper + honey + lemon tea: Make decoction with crushed ginger, pepper and sweetener like honey.
 Add lemon juice  after a while, after taking out from the stove.
 The decoction can be drunk once or twice a day.

 [iahas.com](iahas.com):
    - **Cloves and banana mixture**: